Saturday January 8, 2022

-THC is a lipid with incredibly low solubility in water: 0.003mg/ml.
-For perspective, a ‘standard’ edible dose of 10mg THC would require over three liters of water to dissolve.
-Like other aromatic terpenoids, THC readily dissolves in alcohol and other lipids.
+THC is a lipid, or fat, with incredibly low solubility in water: 0.003mg/ml.
+For perspective, a standard edible dose of 10mg THC would require over three liters of water to dissolve.
+Like other aromatic terpenoids, THC readily dissolves in other lipids and alcohol.
 This has been exploited for the production of myriad oil- and alcohol-based beverages on the current cannabis market.

-However, recent advances in emulsion science, genetic modification, and cannabis chemistry have resulted in near-completely water-soluble THC solutions.
-This opens the door to entirely new products that had so far been out of reach.
-Given the infant status of this new field, many companies and brands are coming to market with wildly different approaches to the same goal.
+However, recent advances in emulsion science, genetic modification, and cannabis chemistry have resulted in near-completely water-soluble THC.
+This opens the door to entirely new products that had until now been out of reach.
+Given the infancy of this new field, many companies and brands are coming to market with wildly different approaches to the same goal.

 The Science Behind Water-Soluble THC

-The current cannabis market is mostly populated by products that have taken advantage of innovative oil-based delivery methods.
-They have learned from molecular gastronomy and modernist cuisine, employing technology to rethink food.
+Most water-soluble THC products currently available have taken advantage of innovative oil-based delivery methods.
+Producers have learned from molecular gastronomy and modernist cuisine, employing technology to rethink food.

-These micro-emulsions are often achieved by packaging cannabis extracts into tiny bubbles, or micelles.
+These micro-emulsions are usually achieved by packaging cannabis extracts into tiny bubbles, or micelles.
 Vegetable starches like maltodextrin, and ‘carrier oils’ mediate this process.
-These ‘micro-bubbles’ can easily be dissolved into water or other liquids with a little shake or stir.
-This process is employed for prepared and packaged beverages, many of which are low- or zero-calorie and make use of different approaches to mask the minimal remaining flavor and texture.
-Some employ carbonation and familiar archetypes, like cider or beer, to forego even more minimal additives.
+These ‘micro-bubbles’ can easily be blended into water or other liquids with a little shake or stir.
+PHOTO CURRENT OKThis process is employed for prepared and packaged beverages, many of which are low- or zero-calorie and make use of different approaches to mask the minimal remaining flavor and texture.
+Some employ carbonation and familiar archetypes like cider or beer to forego even more minimal additives.

 A few other brands take this microencapsulation a step further by drying the final product into a fine powder.
 This is the most advanced form of water-soluble THC so far, with the option to add it directly to any drink or food.
 These are edibles that have brought convenience and discretion to a new level.
-In the case of Ripple, a dissolvable powder made by Stillwater Brands, the creator stresses that the product doesn’t entirely dissolve to clear, assuaging any fears of unwanted additions to your drink.
+In fact, for safety’s sake, the creator of Ripple, a dissolvable powder made by Stillwater Brands, stresses that the product doesn’t dissolve clear, preventing any surprise additions to your drink.